laravel/nova-docs/4.0/installation.md

 Previous releases of Laravel Nova allowed Nova to be installed by downloading Zip archives of the source code; however, Nova 4 installation is always performed via Composer.
 :::

-You may also install Nova as a Composer package via our private Satis repository.
+You may install Nova as a Composer package via our private Satis repository.
 To get started, add the Nova repository to your application's `composer.json` file:

 ```json
 "repositories": [